oxc-project/eslint-plugin-oxlint/README.md

 ## Contributing

-sparse clone the oxclint repository to have a local copy
+sparse clone the oxlint repository to have a local copy

 ```shell
 pnpm clone